LaupWing/Project-Tech/README.md

 ![header](https://github.com/LaupWing/Project-Tech/blob/master/READMEImages/menu_switches_mobile.gif?raw=true)

-When the user clicks on a chat with unread messages it will reset the total unread messages on the top.
-This also is for the matches and for the mobile version.
+When the user clicks on a chat with unread messages it will reset the total unread messages on the top and shows the updated unread or unopened.
+This also is for the matches.

+On the mobiel version the user can instantly see his or her unread messages or unopend matches on the bottom navigation and will only update if the user clicks on one of the unread chatrooms or unopend matches in the menu.

 ![header](https://github.com/LaupWing/Project-Tech/blob/master/READMEImages/menu_open_unread.gif?raw=true)